paulveillard/cybersecurity-pki/PKI-Architecture.md

 Apart from the certificate itself, private PKI allows for full control of the identity and credentials verification procedures as well.
 A customer’s own access control systems (such as single sign-ons or LDAP directories) can be integrated with the private PKI service to easily provide certificates to parties already trusted by the operator.
 In contrast, a publicly trusted PKI must perform strict manual and automated checks and validation against qualified databases before issuing any certificate

 ## 2 - What is PKI Architecture?
+-  Today we’re going to talk specifically about **PKI architecture** — *the systems, servers, and other stuff* that you need (most of which is found behind the scenes) — to harness the power of PKI for your business.

 ### 2.1 - 6 Key Components of PKI